snowinmars/matrix-setup/README.md

 1. Create docker bridge network, this is so all the system services can be on their own isolated network:
    `docker network create --driver=bridge --subnet=10.10.10.0/24 --gateway=10.10.10.1 matrix_net`

+   Beware: `docker compose down` removes the network.
+You can't just `docker compose up` it again: create the network and then run the containers.

-2. Use the following template:
+3. Use the following template:

 ```yaml
 # ./docker-compose.yaml